achetty-achetty/GroupProject2025/README.md

 Data projects involving housing always come with social and ethical implications.
 While understanding rental patterns can help hosts set fair prices and help renters compare listings, the same insights can influence markets in unintended ways.
 For example, more efficient pricing algorithms could lead to rising rental prices or worsen housing scarcity in certain neighborhoods.
 Additionally, data-driven decision-making that ignores community needs or local regulations could amplify existing inequalities.

 Because of this, analytical tools like ours should be used carefully.
 Stakeholders should consider neighborhood impacts, community feedback, and regulatory guidelines before applying segmentation or pricing models to real markets.
+Our project highlights the importance of using data responsibly, especially in housing-related markets.
+Understanding the potential social and ethical impacts is just as important as the technical findings.